Welcome to The IB Programme at Åva gymnasium in Täby Stockholm

 I want to move to England and study after I graduate after a gap year to work before I start university.
 I am thankful to the IB programme for allowing me to keep my options open for the future.

-Tezbin Haider, International Baccalaureate, year 3
+Tezbin Haider, International Baccalaureate, graduated 2019

 I wanted to keep my options open and challenge myself as the IB is known to be a rigorous programme.
 The programme is also in English which is great.

 The IB is an excellent preparation for university and I have learned a lot about self-discipline and self management.
 Being around people from so many different cultures and backgrounds has also exposed me to different values and beliefs.

 There is a lot of personal freedom within the curriculum especially in CAS.
 At the moment I am volunteering at Stockholm University Model United Nations and have decided to implement it here in school with the year below.
 Through this activity I have learned how to take initiative, plan activities and engage in the whole school spirit.

 I think the atmosphere is great.
 We have teachers who are passionate about their subject and they want you to learn.
 The students are also welcoming as well as being culturally diverse.

 I am applying to universities in the UK and other countries and I know that I am prepared by having done the IB.